-\\These ballots should not be counted.
-Add the total number of Defective ballots, as indicated above, to the number of ballots counted, and that number should match the number of voters checked off of the checklist.
+These ballots should not be counted.
+Subtract the total number of Defective ballots, as indicated above, from the number of voters checked off your checklist, and that number should match the total number of ballots counted.

 REPLACED BALLOTS ENVELOPE

 DO NOT COUNT